JHU-PL-Lab/www-fpse/lecture/specification-test.md

  * You have been doing type-directed programming, perhaps getting very annoyed whilst
    - With time the annoyance turns to thanks (we promise!)
- * Principle is: just to write code matching declared type will get you well on the way to an implementation
+ * Principle is: writing code that matches declared type will get you well on the way to an implementation
    - type errors point to code errors to be fixed
-   - when the last type error drops, the code will often directly work
+   - when the last type error drops, the code may directly work

 Review example: not bubbling up `option` or other wrapped results properly